 The entire element incorporates a "halo" lighting effect, a blackened finish, and the logo for the property illuminated at the top.

 Heavy Metal - We fabricated and installed a blackened steel wine rack and table base along with other custom elements for a lounge in Hotel 1000 in Seattle.

 Hey, nice rack.

 The other elements include a one-ton monolithic steel sign fin, faux finish frames, and an “ancient, unearthed” metal art piece with antique finishes.

 Sumptous - We fabricated the wine racks, the “floating” soffit, and the console table base for this luxury hotel and condominium destination in downtown Seattle.

 …without the luxury of a reasonable schedule.

 Oil Vey! - These 7-foot tall vessels were inspired by ancient Mediterranean terra cotta oil jars.
-They were displayed in an Italian restaurant at a Casino in Macau off the coast of China.
+They add to the ambiance in Ristorante il Teatro, an Italian restaurant in the Wynn Casino in Macau off the coast of China.